thirumurthis/Learnings/algorithm/tree_notes.md

     # once the node 8 is identified
     # promote the node 6 (on the left) to that identified node
  ```

 Scenario 2:

  - Removing a node has right child no left child.

+Removing the node 6 from the tree
 ```
                   4                       4
                 /   \                    /  \